markwash/images-api-v2/spec.md

         "tags": ["ubuntu", "quantal"]
     }

-Response will contain a Location header which can be used to interact with the image directly.
+Successful HTTP response will be 201 Created with a Location header containing the newly-created URI for the image.
 Response body will represent the created `image` entity.
 For example:

     {
         "id": "e7db3b45-8db7-47ad-8109-3fb55c2c24fd",